vincap/ModelOrderEstimationGPH/README.md

 Published research reports using this code should cite the original article:

-> F. Camastra, V. Capone, A. Ciaramella, A. Riccio, A. Staiano (2021).
-Prediction of Environmental Missing Data Time Series by Support Vector Machine Regression and Correlation Dimension Estimation.
+> F. Camastra, V. Capone, A. Ciaramella, A. Riccio, A. Staiano (2022).
+Prediction of Environmental Missing Data Time Series by Support Vector Machine Regression and Correlation Dimension Estimation. *Environmental Modelling and Software*.